bus

 Seikan Tunnel Memorial Museum

-The Seikan Tunnel Memorial Museum is a memorial museum dedicated to the Seikan Tunnel (53.85 km long), which opened in 1988 and runs under the Tsugaru Strait.
+The Seikan Tunnel Memorial Museumis a museum dedicated to the Seikan Tunnel (53.85 km long), which pierces the seabed of the Tsugaru Strait and opened in 1988.
+The museum

-A ride on the Mogura cable car on the Seikan Tunnel Tappi Incline Line takes you 140 meters below sea level in seven minutes.
+A ride on the Mogura-go cable car on the Seikan Tunnel Tappi Inclined Shaft Line will take you 140m below sea level in 7 minutes.

-facility is a reminder of this monumental undertaking that should remain in the history of civil engineering not only in Japan but around the world.
-While
+This facility conveys to the present day a monumental project that should be recorded in the history of civil engineering not only in Japan but also around the world.

 Seikan Tunnel Memorial Museum<Information>